base.

 HOW IT STARTED

-While I was working at Analogy Design, we got a brief from Paytm.
-They wanted to redesign their Audio Box - that small device you hear in shops saying, “Payment received” after a QR scan.
+While working at Analogy Design, we got a brief from Paytm: redesign their Audio Box - the small speaker that says “Payment received” after a QR scan.
+It seemed straightforward at first.
+A visual refresh.
+Clean up the form.
+Maybe simplify the materials.

 At first, it seemed pretty straightforward.
 But once I started visiting stores and watching how people actually used it, things got interesting.
 The box was always shoved to one side.
 Wires tangled up.
 QR placards taped here and there.
 Dusty counters.
-No one was really looking at the device, just scanning the code and walking off.
+It was doing its job, sure.
+But it wasn’t designed for the chaos of a real shop.

 I visited 20+ stores — tea stalls, kirana shops, pharmacies, cafes.
 Same story everywhere.
 Here’s what I noticed: